TomObungu/physics.md/OCR A Level Physics/Specification/Energy, Power And Resistance/Resistance.md

 The resistance of a component in a circuit can be determined by measuring the current $I$ and the p.d $V$.

 Resistance is the measure of how difficult it is for current to flow through a component in a circuit

+## Why
+It takes energy to push an electron through a component.
+For specific components like resistors, their molecular structure inhibits the flow electrons.
+This is due to the electrons constantly colliding with the atoms of the material that the resistor is made of as they flow through the component.
+This collision causes a transfer of electrical and kinetic energy from the electron into thermal energy (heat).
 ### The Ohm
 An ohm is defined as the resistance of a component when a p.d of 1V is produced per ampere of current.
 $$